GP Training

 GP principals no longer have a contractual obligation to provide 24-hour care for their patients (this obligation ceased by the end of 2004, when GPs became able to ‘opt-out’ of out-of-hours care).
 However, experience of how GPs work out-of-hours is still a vital part of any GP Registrar’s training, and a Registrar will usually be expected to take some part in the local out-of-hours service, WestCall, sitting in with an experienced doctor in the Primary Care Centre or out on the road doing visits.

 We have an on the day multidisciplinary team working within the practice made up of GPs, Advanced Nurse Practitioners, Paramedics and Pharmacists who all deal with patients as an on the day basis.
-We have 3 duty GPs (one of whom is lead) who see patients face to face for acute problems and have a shared telephone call list; we have a full time prescribing advanced nurse practitioner who sees patients on the day for minor illnesses such as coughs, colds, fevers, etc. Alongside this we have a full time paramedic from SCAS who visit our housebound patients to avoid hospital admissions and when they have any spare time, manage the care planning for housebound patients.
+We have 3 duty GPs (one of whom is lead) who see patients face to face for acute problems and have a shared telephone call list; we have a full time prescribing advanced nurse practitioner who sees patients on the day for minor illnesses such as coughs, colds, fevers, etc. Alongside this we have two full time paramedics sub-contracted from SCAS who visit our housebound patients to avoid hospital admissions and when they have any spare time, manage the care planning for housebound patients.
 Our Practice Pharmacists deal with medication queries and also deal with clinical letters and work with other staff members within the MDT.
 They see patients face to face for both medication reviews and management of chronic conditions.
+We now have two physiotherapists and are working on mental health therapists, dieticians and growing our physicians associate numbers to participate in the on the day team as the next phase of our pilot.

 Any GP outside of this team would have pre-booked appointments of 15 minutes in length to manage continuity of care for patients.
 Both of the surgeries will operate on this system.